AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_consolidation.rst

 For the purpose of computing combined coverage achievements, two symbols are considered overlapping when all the following conditions are met:

-* Both symbols have identical object level symbol names,
+* Both symbols have identical names at the object level,

 * Both symbols have DWARF debug information attached to them,

 * According to this debug information, both symbols originate from the same compilation unit, denoted by the full path of the corresponding source file.

-By construction, a symbol missing debug information is never considered overlapping with any other symbol.
+By this construction, a symbol missing debug information is never considered overlapping with any other symbol.
 Whatever coverage is achieved on such a symbol never gets combined with anything else and the only kind of report where the symbol coverage is exposed is the :option:`=asm` assembly output for